 2. Go Fishing!

 Tofino is a prime habitat for B.C. salmon and halibut.
-We met Adam, our fishing guide of Clayoquot Ventures at Dock #4, and headed 20 mins. offshore to the Pacific Ocean to fish for Chinook Salmon.
-Adam took us straight to one of the saltwater “hot spots”, rigged our gear, and dropped the downriggers to 160 ft.
-We trolled the waters for 2 hrs without much luck, and then at slack tide, Adam put us on an 11 lb.
-King which we reeled in.
+We met Ryan, our fishing guide of Clayoquot Ventures at the Dock and headed 20 mins. offshore to the Pacific Ocean to fish for Chinook and King Salmon.
+Our guide took us straight to one of the saltwater “hot spots”, rigged our gear, and dropped the downriggers.
+We trolled the waters without much luck, and then at slack tide, we reeled in an 11 lb.
+King.
 Shortly after, we finished our charter reeling in a nice Quillback Rockfish.

-Adam’s wife Claire and daughters greeted us as we came back to the dock.
-Adam prepared the fish at the cleaning station, and made arrangements for fish processing so we could take it home.
-Book your Tofino Fishing for your saltwater or freshwater charter – Salmon & Halibut, Inshore Saltwater Fly Fishing, or Inshore Light Tackle Salmon Fishing at Clayoquot Ventures, call #1.888.534.7422
+Tofino Fishing can prepare the fish at the cleaning station, and make arrangements for fish processing so you can take it home.
+Book Tofino Fishing for your saltwater or freshwater charter – Salmon & Halibut, Inshore Saltwater Fly Fishing, or Inshore Light Tackle Salmon Fishing at Clayoquot Ventures.

 3. Fly Over Tofino

-We loved our flight with Atleo Air: Our Pilot Dan said, “You haven’t seen Tofino until you fly over it!”
+We loved our flight with Tofino Air: Our Pilots Craig and Phil said, “You haven’t seen Tofino until you fly over it!”
 To truly get oriented and see where Tofino is on the map, you’ll want to take a seaplane flight.
 The scenery is majestic and jaw dropping!
 This is the best way to see the pristine landscape, Tofino, and the surrounding islands, mountains, and shores of Vancouver Island.

-You may get lucky just as we did and see a Grey Whale!
-For a breathtaking scenic flight throughout Clayoquot Sound, Barkley Sound or the West Coast of Vancouver Island, book your reservation with Atleo Air located at the Wingen Lane Dock in Tofino.
+You may get lucky just as we did and see a Whale!
+For a breathtaking scenic flight throughout Clayoquot Sound, Barkley Sound, the Hot Springs Cove or the West Coast of Vancouver Island, book your reservation with Tofino Air.

-There are several hiking trails in the Pacific Rim National Park, a UNESCO Biosphere Reserve, and surrounding areas of Tofino, like the Tonquin Trail.
+There are several hiking trails in the Pacific Rim National Park Reserve, a UNESCO Biosphere Region, and surrounding areas of Tofino, like the Tonquin Trail.
 We heard the vistas from Radar Hill trail are magnificent!
 You need to do at least one as you visit Tofino Top attractions!

 5. Spa Day